Principles - Processes - Categorization - GitLab the Product - PM Responsibilities - Being a PM - Performance Indicators - Leadership

 Exception to this product principle requires CEO approval.
 Work with VP, Product Management to add your request to the Product Scale agenda describing the situation and request for exception to gain CEO approval.

 Our simplicity and SaaS/Self-Managed Parity principles require that we adhere to our established knowledge architecture.
-Our established architecture is Workspace, Group and Project.
+Our established architecture is Organization, Group and Project.

-Note: This implies that we will take pains to avoid instance-level features as We expect to move all capabilities from instance to workspace over time.
+Note: This implies that we will take pains to avoid instance-level features as we expect to move all capabilities from instance to organization over time.

 After making a tier decision on a new feature, we should strive to maximize the number of users who can use it.